-Rare Disease Day is being marked on Sunday, February 28, 2021.
+Rare Disease Day is being marked on Tuesday, February 28, 2023.
 The main objective of the day is to raise awareness about how rare diseases have an impact on people’s lives and our communities.
 The first Rare Disease Day was celebrated in 2008 on February 29th—Leap Day.
 That day was chosen because this date only happens every four years.
-Now that the celebration has grown and is celebrated annually, it takes place on the last Sunday of February—a month known for a “rare” number of days.
+Now that the celebration has grown and is celebrated annually, it takes place in February—a month known for a “rare” number of days.

 In the United States, a rare disease is defined as a condition that affects fewer than 200,000 people.
 One in 20 people will live with a rare disease at some point in their life.

 "A series of happy accidents"

 Gillette is known worldwide for its expertise in caring for children diagnosed with rare diseases such as Rett syndrome, spinal muscular atrophy (SMA), acute flaccid myelitis (AFM), Legg-Calve Perthes disease, Prader-Willi syndrome and other conditions.
 Gillette is one of just 14 clinics in the U.S. designated as a Clinical Research Center of Excellence by the Rett Syndrome Foundation.